chular/Forecasting-local-area-weather/README.md

 1. Clone this repository to your local machine or download the script (`weather.py`) to your computer.

 2. Install the required Python packages using pip:

+3. Replace `"YOUR_API_KEY"` in the script with your actual OpenWeatherMap API key.

+4. Run the script:

+5. Follow the prompt to enter the city for which you want to retrieve weather information.

+6. The script will display the weather data for the specified city.

+## Example

+Here's an example of how to use the script: